kwurst/CS-448/Syllabus.md

 * Seek help when necessary
 * Start assignments as soon as they are posted.
 Do not wait until the due date to seek help/to do the assignments
 * Make use of the academic success center (see below)
-* Expect to spend at least 9 hours of work per week on classwork.
+* Expect to spend at least 9 hours of work per on classwork.
 * Each student is responsible for the contents of the textbook readings, handouts, and homework assignments.

 ## Accessibility Statement